WISPedia -- the WISPs Encyclopedia: Spin-0

 \subsubsection{\texorpdfstring{$\mathcal{Z}_N$}{ZN} Axions \strongcp}

 \purpose{Solves the strong CP problem dynamically while allowing the axion to be exponentially lighter than the canonical \ac{QCD} axion prediction ($m_a \ll m_{\pi} f_{\pi}/f_a$).} \modelling{The model features $N$ copies of the \ac{SM} linked by the axion field satisfying a discrete $\mathcal{Z}_N$ symmetry.
 For the axion, the symmetry is implemented non-linearly.
-The $N$-fermion interactions break the \ac{PQ} symmetry down to a discrete symmetry generating different contributions to the axion potential.
-However theses contributions exhibit a cancellation up to operators with $N$ insertions of the breaking parameter.} \paper{Originally proposed in Ref.~\cite{Hook:2018jle} and further developed in Ref.~\cite{DiLuzio:2021pxd}.} \bounds{A set of constraints coming from a variety of experiments can be found in Ref.~\cite{DiLuzio:2021pxd}.} \comments{As explored in the original idea~\cite{Hook:2018jle}, the same mechanism that suppresses the axion potential can be used to solve the (little) hierarchy problem.}
+The \ac{PQ} symmetry is broken by the anomalies of all the \ac{QCD} gauge group copies, generating different contributions to the axion potential.
+However, these contributions exhibit an exponential cancellation due to the $\mathcal{Z}_N$ symmetry.} \paper{Originally proposed in Ref.~\cite{Hook:2018jle} and further developed in Ref.~\cite{DiLuzio:2021pxd}.} \bounds{A set of constraints coming from a variety of experiments can be found in Ref.~\cite{DiLuzio:2021pxd}.} \comments{As explored in the original idea~\cite{Hook:2018jle}, the same mechanism that suppresses the axion potential can be used to solve the (little) hierarchy problem.}